liamcurry/py3kwarn/README.rst

 py3kwarn is a small wrapper around lib2to3 to help write Python3 compatible code.
 It provides flake8-style warning messages.

+See also:

-See the lib2to3_ documentation for information on warning messages.
+- The lib2to3_ documentation for information on warning messages.
+- `What's new in Python 3.0`_

 *Pull requests are welcome!*